vismaychuriwala/OpenGJK-GPU/README.md

 CUDA implementation of [openGJK](https://github.com/MattiaMontanari/openGJK).

+## Introduction

+We aim to create an efficient and high quality open implementations of the GJK and EPA collision detection algorithms in CUDA, leveraging the GPU to achieve significant speedup over existing CPU implementations on high numbers of colliding polytopes.
+We also provide a physics simulation using OpenGL and Raylib for visualization to demonstrate our updated algorithms in action.

+**GJK (Gilbert-Johnson-Keerthi)** is a fast iterative algorithm for computing the minimum distance between two convex polytopes in 3D space.
+It works by iteratively building a simplex (a point, line segment, triangle, or tetrahedron) within the Minkowski difference of the two polytopes, converging toward the closest point to the origin.
+GJK is widely used in collision detection, robotics, and physics simulation because it's efficient, numerically stable, and works with any convex shape.

+**EPA (Expanding Polytope Algorithm)** is a complementary algorithm that computes penetration depth and witness points when two polytopes are overlapping.
+While GJK can detect collisions (distance = 0), EPA is needed to determine how deeply objects penetrate each other and where the contact points are, both of which are critical for collision response in physics engines.

 ## CPU Baseline Implementation

 The CPU baseline in `GJK/cpu/` was adapted from the original openGJK to use the common flattened memory layout: